wirrywoo/co2-concentration/README.md

 ## 🌍 Overview

-The **CO₂ Concentration** project provides an interactive web application that visualizes global atmospheric CO₂ concentrations over time.
-Built using Python and Flask, the app processes atmospheric CO₂ data from raster files, generates PNG visualizations, and serves them through a user-friendly interface.
+The **Column-Averaged CO₂ Concentration** project is a time-series web application that animates the progression of global atmospheric CO₂ levels.
+Built with Python and Flask, it processes geospatial raster data from the NASA/GSFC/GMAO Carbon Group using `GDAL`.
+The application generates high-resolution PNG frames and presents them through a web interface equipped with an interactive slider for seamless temporal navigation.

 ![CO₂ Concentration Visualization](https://github.com/wirrywoo/co2-concentration/blob/main/static/combined.gif?raw=true)

 ## 🚀 Features

-- **Interactive Map**: View global CO₂ concentrations with intuitive navigation.
+- **Animated Global CO₂ Maps**: Visualize changes in column-averaged CO₂ over time.
-- **Time Series Animation**: Explore how CO₂ levels have changed over time.
+- **Interactive Slider**: Navigate across dates to observe variations in CO₂ concentration.
-- **Data Processing**: Efficiently handles large datasets using multiprocessing.
+- **High-Resolution Visualization**: Generates publication-quality PNG frames using `matplotlib` and `Basemap`.
-- **Responsive Design**: Optimized for both desktop and mobile devices.
+- **S3 Integration**: Downloads raw satellite data directly from a public AWS S3 bucket.

 ## 📦 Installation